apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Contributing-to-Swift-OpenAPI-Generator.md

 Similarly, any changes to the transport and middleware protocols in the runtime library must consider the impact on existing existing transport and middleware implementation packages.

+> Tip: For non-trivial changes affecting the API, consider writing a proposal.
+For more, check out <doc:Proposals>.

 ### Testing the generator

 The generator relies on a mix of unit and integration tests.